doppar/docs/3.x/doppar-flarion.md

 });
 ```

-You may access all of the user's tokens using the tokens Eloquent relationship provided by the `Doppar\Flarion\Tokenable` trait:
+You may access all of the user's tokens using the tokens Entity relationship provided by the `Doppar\Flarion\Tokenable` trait:
 ```php
 foreach ($user->tokens as $token) {
     // ...